algosup/2024-2025-project-3-quickest-path-team-2/documents/technical/technical_specification.md

 > If the data given have a cyclic path the algorithm will not work properly.
 To do so we have to transform each edges into directional edges, even if the data provided is defined as by-directional.
 ---
 >[!NOTE]
-> For this specific part the weight of the edges is not important since we only have to check if the graph is a DAG[^8].
+> For this specific part the weight of the edges is not important since we only have to check if the graph is a DAG.

 ```mermaid
 graph TD